 DID YOU KNOW?

-St. Louis PSW’s are recognized professionals by the Ontario Ministry of Health and Long Term Care and are a trusted and valuable part of long-term care, community and home-care health team.
-95% of St. Louis PSW’s gain employment in their field within the first 4-6 months after graduation — some get hired by their field placement employer immediately after completing the course.
+St. Louis PSW’s are recognized professionals by the Ontario Ministry of Health and Long Term Care and are a trusted and valuable part of long-term care, community and home-care health team… and now school board support!
+A survey taken of our November 2016 PSW graduates shows that 96% of St. Louis PSW’s gain employment in their field within the first 4-6 months after graduation — 35% obtained full-time employment almost immediately after completing the course.